akdombrowski/frontegg-vite-react-ts/README.md

 VITE_FRONTEGG_CLIENT_ID='looks-like-a-rnd-uuid'
 #
 #
-# App ID's are unique per application and can be found under Applications in the Frontegg Dashboard.
+# App ID's are unique per application and can be found by opening a particular Application in the
+# Frontegg Dashboard.
 #
 # "Applications" > {name_of_app} > "Settings" > "App ID"
 # Under the "Settings" tab labeled as the "ID"
 VITE_FRONTEGG_APP_ID='looks-like-a-rnd-uuid-too'
-#
 ################################################################################
 ### FRONTEGG CONFIG ###
 ################################################################################